AudioKit/DunneAudioKit/Sources/DunneAudioKit/DunneAudioKit.docc/Preparing Sample Sets.md

 This document describes the process of preparing a set of demonstration samples, starting with the sample files included with [ROMPlayer](https://github.com/AudioKit/ROMPlayer).

-You can download the finished product from [this link](http://audiokit.io/downloads/ROMPlayerInstruments.zip).
+You can download the finished SFZ and samples from [this link](https://github.com/AudioKit/ROMPlayer/tree/master/RomPlayer/Sounds/sfz).

 ## Preparing/acquiring sample files
 The demo samples were recorded and prepared by Matthew Fecher from a Yamaha TX81z hardware FM synthesizer module, using commercial sampling software called [SampleRobot](http://www.samplerobot.com).
 If you have *MainStage 3* on the Mac, you can use its excellent *autosampler* function instead.